 If you are looking for financial aids from lenders or banks, you might be asked to submit a business plan, so it is best to prepare it.
 It doesn’t have to belong but instead better keep it straightforward and short.

 When starting your business, it is crucial to ensure there really is a market for what you want to sell.
 Never make the mistake of assuming that a lot of people will want to buy your potential product or service.

 Even though you can visualize clearly your ideal market, it is still risky to assume without research.
-Thus, conduct a market research on your industry.
-Talk to real target customers to find out if your product or service is something they'd be interested in buying.
+Thus, conduct market research on your industry, using online tools such as Conjointly’s Conjoint Analysis Tool (you can get the answer to “What is Conjoint Analysis?” here).
+Furthermore, talk to real target customers to find out if your product or service is something they’d be interested in buying.

-Develop a product or service that actually solves problem.
+Develop a product or service that actually solves the problem.

 Listen to feedback.

 Be a business that never forgets the power of listening to customers’ feedback.
 Keeping your customers happy by taking their complaints and advice makes a real difference when developing your business.
 Further, take the extra mile by giving them more than what they ask for.
 As Larry Page, co-founder of Google said, “Always deliver more than expected.”